-The family: 8 children of first wife Roxanna Foote who died in 1816; and second wife Harriet Porter who bore 4 more prior to her death in 1835.
+The family: 8 children of first wife Roxanna Foote who died in 1816; and 4 more with second wife Harriet Porter prior to her death in 1835.
 That same year, Roxanna's 7th child, Harriet Elizabeth Beecher (1811-1896) at 24, suffered the loss of her 3-year friend Eliza, childless first wife of Calvin Stowe, Doctor of Divinity, Professor of Biblical Literature.
 In the following year, Harriet married widower Calvin - becoming: Harriet Beecher Stowe.

-Harriet and Calvin were members of the Cincinnati literary Semi-Colon Club established by her uncles John and Sam Foote, with other Cincinnati nobles of generally New England origins, including Dr. Daniel Drake, family Doctor; Elizabeth Blackwell (1st US female MD), and Salmon P. Chase.
+Harriet and Calvin were members of the Cincinnati literary Semi-Colon Club established by her uncles John and Samuel Foote, with other Cincinnati nobles of generally New England origins, including Dr. Daniel Drake, family Doctor; Elizabeth Blackwell (1st US female MD), and Salmon P. Chase.
 A generous report on the Semi-Colon Club is provided by Louis L. Tucker, former Director of Historical Societies: Cincinnati, then New York, and Massachusetts.
 Roxanna's closest brother, John Foote, here 1819 when Cincinnati was chartered, was perhaps the quintessential heart and soul of Cincinnati.

 Harriet's other uncle, adventurer Samuel Edmond Foote, sailed around Cape Horn and back twice!
 With new bride, arriving 1828, Samuel's grand home at 3rd & Vine, extending to 4th, completed 1829, topped rental offices fronting 3rd St, generally known as "Foote's Row".
 Adjacent neighbor's included in the development accommodated the William Greenes and Charles Stetsons.